-Higher Education Community Vendor Assessment Toolkit (HECVAT)
+About HECVAT (Higher Education Community Vendor Assessment Toolkit)

 Tags security

 When purchasing third-party software or hardware, university personnel must obtain a HECVAT for the product from the vendor to confirm that information, data, and cybersecurity policies are in place to protect university data when using the vendor’s product.
 The completed HECVAT must be attached to the request for the product.
+However, the request for the product can be submitted before the HECVAT is obtained, with the understanding the completed HECVAT will be provided as soon as possible thereafter.

-HECVAT Review Print Article
+HECVAT / Cybersecurity Review Print Article

-Related Articles (1)
+Related Articles (4)

 A VPAT is a template with testing criteria developed from accessibility requirements and standards to help buyers of technology confirm that the technology is accessible.